 When I was product owner for a large government website, I had a query from a senior stakeholder about a formatting problem with one of the outputs on the site.
 They were worried that a lot of people were seeing the issue (right question) and thought that the best response was to immediately fix the problem (wrong answer when considered in context).

 The formatting issue was with the PDF version of the output.
 The stakeholder assumed that most users were viewing the PDF (for a long time, this was the only way of accessing online outputs from that organisation, so it’s an understandable assumption) and not the HTML version of the output.
 I was able to provide the analytics data to show that a low single figure percentage number of viewers had accessed the PDF version.
 If I remember correctly, this meant about 30 – rather than several thousand – users had seen some bad formatting.
-I could therefore evidence why I’d chosen not to immediately prioritise fixing the formatting issue when we had some other bugs that were a higher priority.
+I could therefore evidence why I’d chosen not to immediately prioritise fixing the formatting issue for PDFs when we had some bugs in the formatting of the HTML that were a higher priority.

 Prevention vs cure